 Are you pregnant?
 CONGRATULATIONS!
-That’s awesome, and I’m totaly excited for you.
+That’s awesome, and I’m totally excited for you.
 If you are like me during my first pregnancy you are already googling all the things pregnancy and childbirth related that you think you need to know.
-But have you thought about your own recovery and how to take care of yourself with postpartum?
+But have you thought about your own recovery and how to take care of yourself during the postpartum recovery stage?
 I’m just going to throw this out there that using cloth pads postpartum will be easier and more comfortable then you might think.

 This post contains affiliate links.
 By clicking a link and buying something, I might earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For additional details, click here.

 For most women, the bleeding that happens after birth (whether vaginally or by cesarean) lasts anywhere from 1 to 7+ weeks and is called lochia.
 WebMD talks about it being the way your body gets rid of the extra blood and tissue in your uterus that helped your baby grow.

 It is also part of how your body heals the big wound that is created internally (about the size of a dinner plate) when baby and placenta are birthed.

 If you have concerns about what is normal and when you should call your medical care provider my default is always to call a medical professional (Midwife or doctor) if I think I may need to.
 Better safe then sorry when it comes to our health.
 But you can check out WebMD’s stance on that here.